 Syringes: A person bringing a syringe will need to show medication in prescription packaging with name on the label, and photo ID.

-Medication: Medication may be stored in the refrigerator in the Medical Tent in Centeroo.
+Medication: Bring enough prescription medication for your personal use only; excess amounts are not allowed.
+Medication must be in prescription packaging with prescription label.
+Bring photo I.D.
+Medication may be stored in the refrigerator in the Medical Tent in Centeroo.
 The tent opens at about 11 AM on Thursday and closes at 10 PM Sunday evening.
 Be sure to pick up your medication before the tent closes.
 Ice is available for purchase for those who wish to keep their medication at their campsite in a cooler.
 TIP: Ask your pharmacist for smaller travel-size prescription bottles.

 Medical Waste Disposal: Please dispose of your medical waste and sharps in the proper disposal at the Pod in Accessible Camping.
 Please do not dispose of these things in the trash barrels.
 We appreciate your consideration for our volunteers and staff who handle the trash bags.

-Medical Stations: There are 12 medical stations located throughout the campground areas, several of which are open 24 hours per day.
+Medical Stations: Medical staff are stationed at 12 pods in the campground areas, 24 hours per day.
 One medical station in Centeroo is open 24 hours per day.
 Their locations are indicated on the map.
-An emergency medical technician, equipped with a two-way radio, is stationed at each Pod.
 There is a Pod in the Accessible Camping area.
 Ambulances are standing by and there is a medical center in Manchester.
 There are pharmacies in Manchester as well.

-Recharging Medical Devices: At the Access Center, there are a limited number of outlets available to recharge batteries for medical devices.
-Because of the nature of temporary events, Bonnaroo does not guarantee availability of electricity and patrons leave their batteries at their own risk.
+Recharging Medical Devices: At the Access Center, there are a limited number of outlets available to recharge medical devices or batteries for medical devices.
+Because of the nature of temporary events, Bonnaroo does not guarantee availability of electricity and fans leave their devices or batteries at their own risk.
+Bring a lock for your device.
 For more information, see “Recharging Chairs and Scooters” in this guide.

-CPAP and Overnight Medical Device Systems: Those who use CPAP machines or other types of powered medical equipment overnight, should contact access at bonnarro dot com by May 23.
+CPAP and Overnight Medical Device Systems: Those who use CPAP machines or other types of powered medical equipment overnight, should contact access at bonnaroo dot com by May 22.

 SECTION 8: Other Access Program Tips

 Keeping Your Cool: Yes, it is HOT in Tennessee in June.
-To help cool down, pass through one of the misting tents available in Centeroo and the Main Venue, or spend some time cooling your heals in the air-conditioned Comedy Tent or Movie Tent.
+To help cool down, pass through one of the misting tents or spend some time cooling your heels in the air-conditioned Comedy Tent or Movie Tent.
 You are also welcome to rest in the shaded Access Center tent.
 You are allowed to bring a small soft-sided cooler into the venue, which you may want to keep stocked with ice and water.
-Small umbrellas are permitted.
+Other things you can bring that will help you keep your cool: “cooling bandana” or “cooling vest” (google that), small umbrella, personal water spritzer, and hat with a wide brim.
+If you are feeling woozy, confused, or poorly at all, get to shade and hydration immediately.
 Go to a Medical Tent or ask Bonnaroo personnel to call for medical if you need medical attention.